Kyun-Chome

 Kyun-Chome (キュンチョメ) is a Japanese artist unit based in Tokyo, made up of Nabuchi (ナブチ, b.
 1984, Mito) and Honma Eri (ホンマエリ, b.
 1987, Yokohama).
 They emerged as an art unit after the 2011 Great East Japan Earthquake, and rose to prominence after winning the 17th Taro Okamoto Art Award in 2014.

-Kyun-Chome primarily creates video installations, conducting mid- to long-term residencies in socially divided regions to highlight what they have referred to as the “core reality” of a particular place or issue.
+Kyun-Chome primarily creates video installations, conducting mid- to long-term residencies in socially divided regions to highlight what they have referred to as the "core reality" of a particular place or issue.
 They have engaged with a broad range of socio-political issues in Japan and abroad, such as natural and manmade disaster, immigration, national history, and gender identity.
 According to the artists, their work aims to blur the boundaries between perpetrator and victim, creating new associations between tragedy, comedy, and modern faith.

-Education & Background
+Education and background

 Honma and Nabuchi graduated from Sokei Academy of Fine Art & Design located in Ikebukuro, Tokyo in 2009.
-Nabuchi studied at the alternative art school Bigakkō, completing the “Genius High School” contemporary art seminar taught by Ryūta Ushiro, a member of the artist collective Chim↑Pom.
+Nabuchi studied at the alternative art school Bigakkō, completing the "Genius High School" contemporary art seminar taught by Ryūta Ushiro, a member of the artist collective Chim↑Pom.

 Honma and Nabuchi began working together in 2011 after the Great East Japan Earthquake.
 The disaster triggered Honma to quit her job as a salaried employee and pull Nabuchi out of an extended period of time as a hikikomori.
 In an interview conducted as part of their Art Action UK residency in 2016, Kyun-Chome stated that they recognized that by working together they could go beyond their own individual limitations and create something more potent and powerful.

 The name "Kyun-Chome" brings together two Japanese onomatopoeia: kyun kyun which refers to the skipping of a beating heart; and chome chome, which can be used as the oral reading of "XX" for redacted or explicit words, as well as a euphemism for sex.
 The artists claim that there is not enough kyun kyun and chome chome in the world, so they are working to increase both through their artwork.